Courses ofInstruction

 Michael C. Tinkler, Art and Architecture

 In the Critical Museum Studies minor, our students approach museums, cultural institutions, and galleries with a critical eye and a practical knowledge of many aspects of public history and material culture.
-This minor helps prepare our students for a variety of careers in numerous types of cultural institutions—such as research, collections handling, installation, graphic design, museum education, heritage management, media production, administration, educational tourism and specialized writing.
+This minor helps prepare our students for a variety of careers in numerous types of cultural institutions—such as research, collections handling, installation, graphic design, museum education, heritage management, media production, administration, educational tourism, and specialized writing.
 The minor is composed of three “tracks” focusing on art museums and galleries, public and cultural history, and museums in a non-traditional sense.
-The minor is composed of an introductory course (currently CMST 214 Introduction to Critical Museum Studies or ANTH 218 It Belongs in a Museum), three electives from the student’s track of choice, and either a practicum or a portfolio, in consultation with the student’s minor advisor.
+The minor is composed of an introductory course (currently CMST 200 Indigenous Arts of the Americas in the Museum, CMST 214 Introduction to Critical Museum Studies, or CMST 218 It Belongs in a Museum), three electives from the student’s track of choice, and either a practicum or a portfolio, in consultation with the student’s minor advisor.

 Offerings